avanzu/node-packages/packages/node-eventstore/README.md

 // or

-const event = await es.getLastEvent({ // free choice (all, only context, only aggregate, only aggregateId...)
+const event = await es.getLastEvent({
+    // free choice (all, only context, only aggregate, only aggregateId...)
     context: 'hr',
     aggregate: 'person',
-  aggregateId: 'uuid'
+    aggregateId: 'uuid',
-});
+})
 ```

 ## obtain a new id